Stalyin/Stalyin/README.md

 <div align= "center">
 <h2 align= "center">About me</h2>

-<p align="center"><font face="verdana">"Hello!
+<p <font face="verdana">"Hello!
 I'm Stalyin, a passionate programmer and web developer.
 Currently, I'm immersed in the fascinating world of technology, exploring new tools and techniques to enhance my skills as a web developer.
 I love tackling creative challenges and finding innovative solutions to complex problems."</font></p>

 <h2>My Skills
 <p align="center">